joshgerdes/jekyll-uno/_posts/2021-07-10-configure-azure-virtual-desktop-monitoring-insights.md

 * User login events
 * Remote Desktop client versions

-To configure, we need to create a Log Analytics workspace that both the Host Pool and Workspace will need to connect to.
+To configure, we first need to create a Log Analytics workspace that both the Host Pool and Workspace will connect to.

 ### Create a Log Analytics workspace